s8sato/kyodoku/README.md

 ## Features

-- Slash commands for `/isbn` and `/watch` with metadata lookup via Open Library and Google Books.
+- Slash commands for `/open` and `/watch` with metadata lookup via Open Library and Google Books.
-- Automatic creation/reuse of text threads and voice channels scoped to each ISBN.
+- Automatic creation/reuse of text channels and voice channels scoped to each ISBN.
 - Graceful voice channel cleanup after inactivity and Redis-backed deduplication for watcher notifications.
 - PostgreSQL persistence with SQLx migrations.